 End to End Test Example

 A typical instance of end-to-end testing for a ticketing system software for trains, for example, would involve:

 - Entering the software URL and logging in with valid user credentials.

 - Entering the source and destination locations of the journey, the date of the journey, and the class of travel

 - Completing payment for the same using their preferred digital payment option

 - Getting a copy of the ticket on the screen with the option to get a printout, and another copy automatically sent to the email address of the user.

 E2E Testing Checklist

-- Testing the performance of the software system as it pertains to creating a uniform, seamless user experience as users navigate through the software.
+- Test the performance of the software system to make sure that it provides a uniform, seamless user experience while navigating.

-- Security testing and vulnerability testing.
+- Perform security and vulnerability testing.